Fradique de Menezes: Career

+Conflict between Menezes and the National Assembly continued despite the memorandum of understanding, and in April 2003 an open later signed by Menezes's opponents was published, accusing Menezes of corruption, incompetence, and lacking transparency.
+In particular, his opponents highlighted a transfer from Nigerian Chrome Oil Services to the Belgian bank account of a São Tomé–based private company owned by Menezes.
+Menezes subsequently held a three-hour press conference attacking the character of the letter's signatories and explaining that the transfer had been a political donation split evenly between the MDFM and the PCD.
+The president had inadvertently admitted to violating the country's laws, which forbid political parties from receiving money from foreign companies.

+On July 16, 2003, a faction of the military led by Fernando "Cobo" Pereira launched a coup d'état to depose Menezes while he was away in Nigeria.
+However, Menezes was restored to power on July 23, 2003, following an agreement with Pereira and other coup leaders.

 Menezes was re-elected on July 30, 2006, winning 60.58% of the vote and defeating Patrice Trovoada, son of former president Miguel Trovoada.

 The discovery of a coup plot allegedly involving Christian Democratic Front leader Arlecio Costa was announced on February 12, 2009.
 Costa and more than 30 others were arrested.
 At a press conference on February 24, Menezes said that he was "touched" by the support of the security forces; he also said that he would be willing to leave office if he was "the reason that things are not working in this country".

 Menezes received the World Peace Culture Award on July 13, 2002.